kevinyma/p_v2/_projects/box-process.md

 	<div class="col-sm-3 ">BOX!<br><br>

-	We built a puzzle platformer game in a 5 person team.
-I was the lead designer, working across game, level and visual design.<br><br>The final release was played by over 50,000 people.
+	I was lead designer in a 5 person team that build the puzzle platformer game BOX!<br><br>I spearheaded game, level and visual design.
+The final release of the game was played by over 50,000 people.
 	</div>

 	<div class="col-sm-6 col-sm-offset-3"><img src="/img/box/cover2.png"></div>